 Setting up multiple 'moments' or triggers in a single campaign is a great way to observe what works best.

 The most impactful incentives are physical rewards but these can be costly.
 So you need to ensure that the action you're driving is worth the money you spend.

 Ideally your chosen action should generate revenue for your brand.
 Marketers often use Amazon Moments to increase paying customers retarget current customers with new products improve customer retention and re-engage lapsed audiences.

 It's also a good idea to link the value of your rewards with the value of your customers.
 So for example you could offer a reward worth $5 to new customers and a reward worth $30 to users who upgrade.
 Amazon itself recommends setting a CPA of $3-$5 for app downloads and a heftier CPA worth around 25% of yourcustomer lifetime valueto encourage paid conversions.

 5. Put a time limit on your offers

-Traditionally, rewards programmes require lots of logistical planning.
+Traditionally rewards programs require lots of logistical planning.
 They were also difficult to scale and manage across multiple territories.
 But Amazon Moments simplifies the whole process.
-Once you get the API set up, it’s easy to launch, monitor and optimize multiple campaigns.
+Once you get the API set up it's easy to launch monitor and optimize multiple campaigns.